November 11, 2019

 You’re driving behind a truck on the highway and a rock hits your windshield.
 When you get home, you notice a crack in the glass.

-Do you need to get your windshield replaced or repaired—and will your car insurance cover it?
+Do you need to get your windshield replaced or repaired—and does insurance cover cracked windshields?

 Repairing versus replacing a windshield

 Depending on the size of the crack, you might not need to repair your windshield at all.
 But not all cracks stay small forever—some could get worse over time.
 If the crack is impacting your line of sight—and your safety on the road—it might not be wise to wait and see if it spreads.

 You might be able to repair your windshield, if:

 The crack is 6 inches or smaller

 There are 3 or fewer chips in the glass

 The damage isn’t in front of a camera or sensor

 Replacing a cracked windshield